DataDog/hiring-engineers/answers.md

 ##1##
 What is the Agent?
 -----------------
-The Agent is the software that runs on my hosts.
-It collects events and metrics and reports them to Datadog.
+<h3>The Agent is the software that runs on my hosts.
+It collects events and metrics and reports them to Datadog.</h3>
 <h2>Submitting an Event</h2>
-<h4>Here is the code that I used to submit my first event</h4>
+<h3>Here is the code that I used to submit my first event</h3>
 ```ruby
 1 require 'rubygems'
 2 require 'dogapi'